Thuhang Tran is no stranger to overcoming adversity. She uses her trials to encourage others to push forward.

 On many occasions, I shared my story with friends and colleagues.

-When these people heard it, they often said it was fascinating and I should write a book about my life and how I reunited with my dad.
+When these people heard it, they often said it was fascinating and that I should write a book about my life and how I reunited with my dad.
 I didn't think seriously about this project until I met Sharon Orlopp.
 With her enthusiasm for my book and the encouragement from my friends and co-workers, I decided to move forward with this project.

 BL: Was the book difficult to write as it caused you to relive painful memories?